MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 The results of these subqueries would detail the major theories and discoveries by each physicist.
 For example:

 - For Einstein, contributions might include the theory of relativity, the photoelectric effect, and E=mc^2.
-- For Bohr, contributions might include his model of the hydrogen atom, his work on quantum mechanics, and his principle of complementarity.
+- For Bohr, contributions might include Bohr's model of the hydrogen atom, Bohr's work on quantum mechanics, and Bohr's principle of complementarity.

 When these contributions are outlined, they can be assessed to determine: